 Ohio has a rich history.
 French fur traders initially occupied its territory; however, after the French and Indian war in 1754, it became a part of the British colonies.

 After the American Revolution, its territories became a part of the North-Western United States.
 Ohio is the 17th state to join the union, the first state adjoined from the northwest territory in 1803.

 There are 25 ghost towns in Ohio.
-The most popular one known to be the “creepiest” in Ohio is Boston Mills.
+Boston Mills is the most popular one known to be the “creepiest” in Ohio.
 It has been abandoned since the 1970s and is said to be haunted.

 Ohio has plenty of historical events that tie the earliest record of the United States with today’s top places to visit; with over 70 mining towns that flourished in the early 20th century, ghost town hunting has rapidly become a favorite pastime for many.
 Let’s look at the most interesting ghost towns in the state and see what interesting facts we can uncover.